PriteshGajjarJava/coreJava24/Notes.md

 		public void f() throws ArrayIndexOutOfBoundsException {} // keep as is public void f() throws Exception // You can change exception class to parent class

+**
+Runtime Polymorphism:**

+	- In case of method overriding, decision of which method (parent/child) to be called is taken at Runtime.
+	- Compiler compiles program by looking at left side of type(reference).
+	- At run-time right side object is considered.

+	e.g.
+		class A {}
+		class B extends A {}

+		A obj = new A(); // For Compiler type is A, For Runtime type is A B obj = new B(); // For Compiler type is B, For Runtime type is B A obj = new B(); // For Compiler type is A, For Runtime type is B - Ex of Upcasting

+	In Java, we can assign object of child class to parent reference.
+This concept is called as "Upcasting".

+	Downcasting is not allowed.
+		B obj = new A(); // Error

+"final" keyword:

+	- final variable - Whose value can NOT be changed (constant)
+	- final method   - A method which can NOT be overridden
+	- final class    - A class which can NOT be inherited

+**Abstract class
+**

+- Abstract method: It is a method which is declared using "abstract" keyword.
+- Abstract method does NOT have deifinition and it ends with semicolon.
+- Its mandatory for child class to override abstract method.
+So using "abstract method" a parent class can force child class to override particular method.

+Abstract class:

+- We can declare abstract class using "abstract" keywrod. e.g. abstract class A {}

+- Abstract class can consist of abstract methods.
+It's not mandatory to have abstract methods in that class.

+- Abstract class can NOT be instantiated(We can NOT create object of abstract class)

+- When a child class inherits an abstract class, child class MUST override all abstract methods from parent class.

+- If child class fails to override any of abstract methods from parent, then that child class also can be declared as abstract class.

+- Even if we can not create object of abstract class, still it can have constrcutor.
+Constructor of abstract class will be called when we create object of child class.

+- Abstract class can also have it's own properties(instance/static) which can be accessed using a child class.

+Interface:

+	- It's a type in Java declared using "interface" keyword. e.g. interface A {}

+	- All variables of interface are by default "public static final"

+	- All methods of interface are by defaute "public abstract"

+	- As all methods of interface are abstract we don't have to use abstract keyword (it's optional)

+	- Main purpose of an interface is to define a CONTRACT, which child class can implement.

+	- A child class can inherite an interface usign "implements" keyword.

+	- Multiple inheritance is possible with interfaces.
+Onc class can inherit more than one interfaces.

+	  e.g.
+	  	interface A {}
+		interface B {}
+		class C implements A, B {}

+	- Interface can NOT be instantiated. (we can not create object of interface)
+	- Interface does NOT have instance properties(only static properties are allowed)
+	- We can NOT have constructor in interface.

+**Package:
+**

+- Package helps to achieve "Modularity" OOP principal.
+- Using package we can orgnaise classes in better way. (logical/functional gropuing)
+- "package" is keyword used to declare package of a class.
+- This has to be 1st line in file.
+- Package declaration can consiste of single word(e.g. pkg1) or more words(e.g. com.pga.ui)
+- Using package we define boundry for class.

+ex.

+package com.pga.ui;
+class Calculator {

+}

+- Java also provide it's in-built classes in form of packages. java.lang 	: Default package.
+All regular classes used frequently are in this package.(e.g. String, System, wrapper classes) java.io 	: IO related classes java.util	: Utility related classes java.sql	: JDBC related classes (Database handling using Java) java.net	: Networking related classes (e.g. Socket) java.awt	: AWT UI javax.swing	: Swing UI

+**Access Specifiers:
+**

+There are 4 access specifiers(scope) in Java.

+1) private   : Strict scope.
+Only accessed in same class
+2) default   : This is "package" level scope.
+This can be accessed in all classes from same package.
+3) protected : Protected things are accessed in same package.
+It can also be accessed outside package ONLY in case of Inheritance.
+4) public 	 : Accessed everywhere

+Question?

+- If i want to declare function which is usefuly only in current pacakge which scope i should give? default

+- I want to allow access to my class to all classes(inside/outside package) which scope i should give? public

+- What if i want to have a method which i am going to using in my class only, which scope i should give? private